-THREE PILLARS OF SECURITY CULTURE\
+THREE PILLARS OF SECURITY CULTURE

-Assoc.
-PROF. JULIUSZ PIWOWARSKI, PH.D.
-University of Public and Individual Security APEIRON in Cracow, POLAND
+Juliusz Piwowarski University of Public and Individual Security APEIRON in Cracow

-ABSTRACT
+ABSTRACT:

 The article presents a proposal for multidisciplinary scientific platform, as a basis for security studies.
 It includes not only the military but mostly non-military aspects of security.
-An emphasis is put on security culture, the main pivot of the "Security Dimensions" as a scientific journal, with three pillars of the security culture concept: mental and spiritual (individual dimension), legal and organizational (social dimension), material.
+An emphasis is put on security culture, the main pivot of the "Security Culture" as a scientific journal, with the three pillars of the security culture concept: mental and spiritual (individual dimension), legal and organizational (social dimension), material.